 Bad Book Reviews

-As part of my marketing efforts, I write many book reviews.
-However, I do not write uncomplimentary book reviews.
-Why?
-The main reason is that I believe in karma.
-Bad things happen when I send out negative waves.
-Another reason is that it is not in my nature to publicly criticize somebody.
-The world is negative enough without my help.
-And finally, I have certainly felt the sting of a bad review and they are especially painful when the criticism is valid.
+I read two or more hours daily and write a review for almost every book.
+Most of the books I choose are pretty good, but occasionally, I come across a stinker.
+When I do read something subpar, I never write an uncomplimentary review.
+The main reason is karma.
+Bad things immediately happen to me when I send out harmful waves.
+Another reason is my personality does not like publicly criticizing people.
+The world is hostile enough without my help.
+Finally, I felt the sting of a bad review, which is especially painful when the criticism is valid.

-I expected real war stories like the ones my Uncle Al told me from this time in Vietnam.
-Here is one that I remember.
-He had been driving along a dirt road, came across kids making faces, hit a land mine and went flying.
+I chose to read this book to enjoy several war stories like the ones my Uncle Al told me from this time in Vietnam.
+Here is one I remember: He was driving along a dirt road, came across kids making faces, hit a land mine, and went flying.
 Afterward, the kids laughed, which confirmed they knew about the mine.
-My angry uncle swung his rifle around and pointed it at them.
-The kids looked scared to death and at the very last moment, he decided not to shoot.
+My uncle swung his rifle around and pointed it at them.
+The kids looked scared to death, and at the last moment, he decided not to shoot.

-Is this an earth-shattering story?
+An earth-shattering story?
 No. Does this story contain a plot?
-Not really.
-However, it is a perfect war story.
-Why?
-It is personal, interesting and reveals what happened in that conflict.
-The best part of this story is that Al shared it with me and I now have a connection to that event.
-That is the kind of personal connection I expected out of the Mammoth Book and it failed at every level.
+Not really, but it was a perfect story because Al shared it with me.
+That is the kind of personal connection I expected out of the book, and it failed at every level.

 Should I have blasted the Mammoth Book with a scorching bad review?
 At least give it one star.
-If we took young Bill forward in time, he would have written an angry misspelled mess and sent it to every corner of the internet.
-I feel that life is too short to dwell on the negative.
-On a side note, for this blog, I looked at a few reviews on this particular book and they confirmed my negative opinion.
-Perhaps I should have been more careful with my reading choice.
+In my younger days, I would have written an angry, misspelled mess and sent it to every corner of the internet.
+I am no longer that person and have remained silent.
+I read the book reviews for this article, and they confirmed my negative opinion.
+A helpful precaution that I did not follow: Check the reviews before paying for a book.

 You’re the best -Bill